 14 - Because God is the Divine author (2 Tim 3:16).This list is only the tip of the iceberg.
-Our Holy Father issued a major document on Sacred Scripture last week (Verbum Domini) that the Church needs to get to know.
+Pope Benedict XVI issued a major document on Sacred Scripture last year (Verbum Domini) that the Church needs to get to know.
 Here are a few highlights of it:

 13 - It teaches us the ways of salvation (2 Tim 3:15).